skynetfc/social-media-posting-panel/replit.md

-# Anonymous Creations Dashboard - Project Documentation
+# Anonymous Creations - Social Media Dashboard

 ## Overview
-This is a social media management dashboard that allows users to create and schedule posts across multiple platforms.
-The application provides a web interface for managing anonymous social media content with multi-platform posting capabilities.
+This is a comprehensive social media management dashboard that allows users to create and schedule posts across multiple platforms.
+The application provides a modern web interface for managing social media content with multi-platform posting capabilities, featuring Arabic/English language support and responsive design.

 ## System Architecture